gianmarcopicarella/area-diameter-algorithm/README.md

 ## Generate the data yourself

 The data used for the experiments and real world runs are already available in data/samples.
-If you want to generate the data from scratch, then download [detections_subset.json](https://drive.google.com/file/d/1aHM7tw1oLBKeqv6VaCwpLoY8x4KPVu5i/view?usp=drive_link) to data/raw and run
+If you want to generate the data from scratch, then you can download [detections_subset.json](https://drive.google.com/file/d/1aHM7tw1oLBKeqv6VaCwpLoY8x4KPVu5i/view?usp=drive_link) to data/raw and run

 ```bash
   $ python generate_samples.py